-Bonding with stepkids is one of the most challenging things you will do in your marriage.
-With these 10 great tips, you will be bonding with stepchildren!
+Bonding with step children is one of the most challenging things you can try and do in your marriage.
+We give you simple tips to help you know how to bond with step children.
+With these 10 great tips, you will know how to connect with stepchildren!

 10 Easy Ways to Bond with Step-Children